Maozheng6/Maozheng/README.md

 [Project webpage](https://maozheng6.github.io/LLM-VT/) <br/>

-Developped an end-to-end Android APP for a new LLM-based text correction method with voice and touch input.
+Developed an end-to-end Android APP for a new LLM-based text correction method with voice and touch input.
 Fine-tuned FLAN-T5 LLM on Google colab with a semi-synthetic dataset.
 Served the LLM on a cloud server that communicates with the Android APP for text correction.
 Carried out a user study and proved that the proposed LLM-based method reduced 15% text correction time from the state-of-the-art method. <br/>

 <br/>